History and Origin of the Oriental Cat Breed

 Another vital aspect of care is providing them with safe indoor environments.
 These lively kitties might try to dart outside, where they could face dangers like traffic or predators.
 They’re better off enjoying the view from a sunny window or an enclosed catio if possible.
 They also enjoy vertical spaces, so cat trees and wall shelves allow them to climb and roost high up, fulfilling their natural instincts in a safe manner.

 Finally, mental and emotional care is as important as physical care for Oriental cats.
 Given their social and intelligent nature, they need interactive play, mental stimulation, and emotional bonding to thrive.
 Providing a rich environment with toys, scratching posts, and even training sessions can keep their minds engaged.
-And of course, cats of the breed crave affection and company, so spending quality time with your Oriental is a must.
+And of course, cats of this breed crave affection and company, so spending quality time with your Oriental is a must.

 In essence, the Oriental cat is a delightful pet that requires a combination of practical care, affection, and engagement to lead a fulfilled, healthy life.
 By meeting their physical, dietary, and emotional needs, you’ll ensure your Oriental cat remains a happy and vibrant member of your family for many years to come.